genesiscommunitysuccess/docs/docs/01_getting-started/02_prerequisites/02_wsl.md

    Default Gateway . . . . . . . . . :
 ```

-Run the following command as admin in powershell so your firewall will not block inbound traffic from your WSL instances:
+Run the following command as admin in PowerShell so your firewall will not block inbound traffic from your WSL instances:

 ```
 New-NetFirewallRule -DisplayName "WSL" -Direction Inbound  -InterfaceAlias "vEthernet (WSL)"  -Action Allow